boldingd/EclipsePhaseContent/Kainouda2035.md

 ## The Thistledown Cooperative

-The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035.
+The Thistledown Cooperative is a large Extropian Mutualist cooperative that has come to dominate the affairs of Kainouda 2035.
 Almost three-hundred and fifteen thousand people are members of the Thistledown Cooperative — a solid majority of the asteroid's population.
-The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its infrastructure (like power and life-support systems).
+The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its infrastructure (including a large portion of its total power generation and life-support infrastructure).
-The Cooperative's major holding is the Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation (a little like a Jovian "Reagan Cylinder," although the residents prefer to call it a "Bear Habitat").
+The Cooperative's major holding is the Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation, much like a Jovian "Reagan Cylinder" (although the residents prefer to call it a "Bear Habitat," named for twentieth-century writer Greg Bear, whos writing also gave the Cooperative its name).

 ### Structure of the Cooperative

-The cooperative is organized along market-socialist lines, and run by direct-democratic vote.
-The cooperative's various assets — its habitats, infrastructure, and productive capital — are owned collectively.
+The Thistledown Cooperative is a large Extropian Mutualist cooperative, owned by its members and organized to hold their habitats and infrastructure and to manage their microcurrency, the Thistle (noted $TSL).

+> **Apotheotician**: Bear this point in mind as we go through this: it's a giant co-op.
+> It does some of the things that a socialist government would do, but it's *not* a government.
+> It exists to hold the habitat, to run it for its members, and to manage the micro-currency economy that we use.
+>
+> **Padre**: Not to jump the gun, but what kind of difference does that make?

+Their major assets are held by the Cooperative, and either operated directly by it for the benefit of its members or leased to Mutualist microcoprs and cooperatives for productive use.
+This includes several habitats, including the Thistledown Chamber; the supporting infrastructure, including power and life-support; and major facilities, including minifacturies.
+These resources are used to provide housing, power, life-support, and other basic necessities to members of the Cooperative at no (individual) cost; of course, being an individualist anarchist systems, members are also free make their own provisions on the open market.

-Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, are held by member-owned community banks and leased to members of the cooperative for productive use.
+Some smaller pieces of capital — including cornucopia machines, smaller microfacture or nanofacture facilities, industrial mechs, and other industrial hardware — are held by Mutualist Capital Banks and leased to members for productive use.
-These community banks compete with one another, encouraging the efficient allocation of resources; each member of the Thistledown Cooperative is a member of exactly one community bank.
-The community banks and the Cooperative itself are the only institutions allowed to charge rent.
+Similarly, some smaller facilities — including some smaller modules and habitats, and some of the buildings in the Thistledown Chamber — are also leased to microcorps to provide services on the open market.
+There are also traditional Lending Banks and Credit Unions (also member-owned, of course) that exist to provide credit in Thistle.

+Mutualists reject both private-property and rent-seeking: thus, the cooperative itself, and the various microcorps that it licenses (the various banks), are the only entities that are allowed to charge *rent*; and also the cooperative and those licensed microcorps are allowed to reclaim and redistribute capital that a lease-holder has ceased to put to productive use.

 > **RategoryTheory**: So, basically, I get to "own" a cornucopia machine, as long as I pay a recurring fee to an institution that the community controls?
 >